syarifhasibuan/address-book/README.md

 -   Search contact by all parameter
 -   Shortcut key to focus on search bar
 -   Show favorite in an icon
+-   Highlight the contact that you are hovering

 ## Preview